December 2, 2016

 Strong intern applicants have a passion for making a difference in the lives of farm animals and meet the following requirements:

-- Superior written and oral communication skills, as well as exceptional research skills
+- Strong communication and reading skills, as well as excellent research skills

 - Able to work well independently and use good judgment

-The internship time commitment is approximately 40 hours per week for 16 weeks in Fall 2014; a reduced schedule would be considered.
-This internship is paid minimum wage.
+The internship time commitment is 35-39 hours per week for approximately 12 weeks; a reduced schedule would be considered.
+This internship pays minimum wage.

-Interns must pass a writing test and criminal background check and sign a waiver and release of liability.
+Interns must pass a criminal background check and sign a waiver and release of liability.
 The internship is located in our Gaithersburg, Md., office.

 Fill out an application now »

-Note: You'll be asked to submit a cover letter, writing sample, and resumé with the application.
+Note: You'll be asked to submit a cover letter, writing sample, résumé, two references that are either from a professional, volunteer or educational experience (not personal) and one letter of recommendation with the application.